Get certified from your home or office

 Earning the National Check Professional (NCP) credential from ECCHO signifies a level of expertise and a commitment to continuing education and professional development.
 The NCP credential by your name distinguishes you as a leader in your field.
 Check payments professionals that earn the NCP are the recognized check payments experts.

 Attaining the NCP certification is the beginning of a commitment to continued education and professional growth.
-The NCPC program examination is a three-hour, 120-question multiple-choice exam with questions related to the four knowledge domains of check payments covered by the exam including:
+The NCPC program examination is a three-hour, 120-question multiple-choice exam with no scheduled breaks.
+It is administered by ECCHO and delivered in coordination with Human Resources Research Organization (HumRRO) and Pearson VUE.
+The exam contains questions related to four knowledge domains of check payments, including: